Allies for Salamanders – Tempestus Scions

 This fills the gap of AP 2 and 3 that my armies regularly lack.
-The drawback is that this load out, to be effective really needs 1 command squad and 2 troop choices of Tempestus Scions.
+The drawback is that this loadout, to be effective really needs 1 command squad and 2 troop choices of Tempestus Scions.
 This comes in at 325 points!

 Some armies might see this as absolutely fine for what they’ll do; others – such as marines – have access to Legion of the Damned for example.
 Which for 310 points can bring 2x 5-man squads of relentless, 3++, Melta & M Melta (twin-linked if you bring Vulkan), deep striking, ignoring cover – flaming murder machines (with LD 10, Fearless, 2 base attacks).

-The Taurox Prime looks pretty decent, has some great weapon load outs, but suffers from (inexplicably) low armour.
+The Taurox Prime looks pretty decent has some great weapon load-outs, but suffers from (inexplicably) low armour.
 (11/10/10), I can’t work out why.
-For this reason I wouldn’t take them.
+For this reason, I wouldn’t take them.

-Here’s the weapon load outs for info.
+Here are the weapon load-outs for info.